 Jens Meiler studied chemistry at Leipzig University, received his doctorate from the University of Frankfurt and then moved to the University of Washington in Seattle as a postdoctoral fellow.
 Since 2005 he has been Professor of Chemistry, Pharmacology and Biomedical Informatics at Vanderbilt University in Nashville, US.
 In 2016, Professor Meiler was a visiting scholar at Leipzig University and conducted research with scientists from various disciplines.
 In 2015, he received the Friedrich Wilhelm Bessel Research Award of the Humboldt Foundation.
 In 2017, he was elected to the Saxon Academy of Sciences and Humanities in Leipzig.

 Jens Meiler is a leading player in the profile area of “Molecular and Cellular Communication in Therapy and Diagnostic”.
 Leipzig University has dedicated substantial effort and resources into establishing and developing this research focus by appointing colleagues with high reputation in the field of basic research on G protein-coupled receptors (GPCRs).
 Adding Jens Meiler to this team will shape the discipline beyond Leipzig Universities immediate field of work.
 This will allow Leipzig University to become a center for GPCR research with strong collaborations to Humboldt University Berlin.

 A video portrait of Professor Jens Meiler and his research activities can be found on the Alexander von Humboldt Foundation website.

-Dr. Bärbel Adams
+Created by: Dr. Bärbel Adams